IndeemaSoftware/QSimpleScada/README.md

 # QSimpleScada
 Qt/C++ based simple SCADA framework, with dashboard, static and dynamic components.
 By using QSimpleScada framework you can build complex SCADA UIs for your needs.

+You can create, edit, save and open your scada boards.

+Plans:
+Creating set of different widgets
+Creating engine to create QML UI widgets

 # Minimum requirements
 Qt 5.8